mitmedialab/MappingPoliceViolence-Scaper/methodology.md

 * total number of news stories written about the victim in the specified timeframe
 * total number of news stories written in total in the specified timeframe

-This timeframe is chosen because anecdotally, news coverage of an event often ends after two or three days, and very rarely persists after two weeks.
+This timeframe is chosen becaus eanecdotally, news coverage of an event often ends after two or three days, and very rarely persists after two weeks.
 The two-week window should therefore provide a reasonable snapshot of primary coverage while excluding post-hoc secondary coverage, which might for instance be more concerned with follow-up events, investigations, trials, or activism around the victim's death.
-We also include the five days prior to capture coverage of the events leading up to the victim's death (for instance, if a victim was arrested and injured and then died in custody a few days later).
+We also include the five days prior to capture coverage of the events leading up to the victim's death (for instance, if a victim was arrested and injured and then died in custody a few days later)

 ### Ambiguities and disputed data